Probiotics and TMAO - It may seem like an odd combination but perhaps the connection has to do with prevention of heart diseases.

 For years scientists have known that there is something more than just genetics (which account for less than 20% of cardiovascular disease risk) to cause heart diseases.
 They speculated that there is a connection between some foods and drinks (among other things) and heart diseases, but they couldn’t pinpoint why and doctors broadly blamed saturated fat and cholesterol.

-In this latest theory, a molecule known as TMAO is thought to promote atherosclerosis (buildup of plaques in the arteries leading to hardening of the arteries and blockage of blood flow) by changing how cholesterol is used in the artery wall, liver and intestines.
+A molecule known as TMAO is thought to promote atherosclerosis (buildup of plaques in the arteries leading to hardening of the arteries and blockage of blood flow) by changing how cholesterol is used in the artery wall, liver and intestines.

 TMAO is an acronym for trimethylamine-N-oxide and it is a combination of a breakdown product (trimethylamine or TMA) in your gastrointestinal (GI) tract of certain compounds that are in many foods, supplements and drinks you may consume and an oxygen atom.
+It is considered to be one of the gut-derived uremic toxins (GDUT's).

 To read more about the food and drink sources of trimethylamines, please see this page.